 The User Story approach takes the “Just enough” approach instead of a large-scale design lead.
-User Stories reduce the time spent creating documents by focusing on conversations with customers.
-As a result, User Stories will provide high-quality software that firms like.
+They reduce the time spent creating documents by focusing on conversations with customers.
+As a result, it will provide high-quality software that firms like.

 - A simple, consistent format reduces the time it takes to collect and prioritize requirements while providing versatility for various functions, from large to small.